Hunt Planning Resource People

 Don't Ask!
 There are some questions to avoid asking your air charter.
 Here are some examples:

-1. Your chances of taking game.
+- Your chances of taking game.
 This question requires the air charter to know your skills and the effort you will invest in the field, together with whether or not an animal will make itself available to you on your hunt.
 It also puts them in the undesirable position of being blamed for your lack of success later.
 Forget it.

-business.
+- The hazards on the river.
+Air charters are in the flying business, not the rafting business.
 While they may know some general information about the river (some more than others), let them stick to the flying and save your river questions for other sources.

-3. Game population dynamics and habitat quality.
+- Game population dynamics and habitat quality.
 Most air charter operators can tell you what their clients are seeing in the field, but save your biological questions for the area biologist.

 Questions for Air Services